-The materiality applied to the financial statements was £36,000 (2017: £35,000), based on a percentage blend of gross assets, net assets and net loss.
+The materiality applied to the financial statements was £37,000 (2018: £36,000), based on 5% of net assets.
+This was considered an appropriate measure given that the value of the Company is derived from its assets held.
 We apply the concept of materiality both in planning and performing the audit, and evaluating the effect of misstatements.
 At the planning stage materiality is used to determine the financial statement areas that are included within the scope of the audit and the extent of the sample sizes during the audit.
+Performance was set at 80% of total materiality.